toydotgame/toydotgame.net/formatting.md

   {:.callout-warning}
   Also note that for non-Posts, the slug value isn't used in the aero section title
+* When floating block quotes or asides, note that they use margins to establish a gap between themselves and the surrounding text.
+If you don't specify a width, and the auto-sizing makes it 100% of the content, note that this 8px gap *won't* collapse into the article padding.
+If you manually inline `width:100%`{:.highlight.language-css}, however, it will.
+Either do that or beware that **floating *generally* implies you'll be setting a width too**

 ## Useful features
 * Use the `.hidden`{:.highlight.language-css} class (i.e. in an IAL) to set